dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-setups/azuresynapse-setup.md

 :::info Dedicated SQL only

-Azure Synapse offers both Dedicated SQL Pools and Serverless SQL Pools.
+Azure Synapse offers both Dedicated and Serverless SQL Pools.
-**Only Dedicated SQL Pools are supported by this adapter.
-If you really insist on using serverless pools, check out the neglected, experimental project: [dbt-synapse-serverless](https://github.com/dbt-msft/dbt-synapse-serverless)**
+**This adapter supports only Dedicated SQL Pools.
+If you must use Serverless pools, there is an experimental project that may help, but it has not been updated recently: [dbt-synapse-serverless](https://github.com/dbt-msft/dbt-synapse-serverless)**

 :::

 ### Prerequisites

-On Ubuntu make sure you have the ODBC header files before installing
+On Ubuntu, make sure you have the ODBC header files before installing:

     sudo apt install unixodbc-dev